vpowar/Catena4551/README.md

   3. Reboot the computing device to ensure all changes have taken place.

+  4. Before you upload the program using Arduino IDE, make sure you have selected the right options as outline [here] (https://github.com/vpowar/LoRaWAN_SensorNetworks-Catena/blob/master/README.md#important_upload_step)

   #### MAC OS X and CHROMEBOOK:
   The board will just plug in and work, without drivers!